aqli-epic/epi.meta.analysis/README.md

--   In total 103 AQI epi studies were included in the final [analysis dataset](https://docs.google.com/spreadsheets/d/1AljEJhNPLWX_8xRbT_HJuERBpbQt_QGixgJ9jEzFyQw/edit#gid=2082201996).
+-   In total 68 AQ epi studies were included in the final [analysis dataset](https://docs.google.com/spreadsheets/d/1AljEJhNPLWX_8xRbT_HJuERBpbQt_QGixgJ9jEzFyQw/edit#gid=2082201996).
+    Of these, 58 were PM<sub>2.5</sub> specific.
+Others (10 studies) are multi-pollutant studies.

 -   12.7 percent of the world population, or 962.9 million people, live in areas where the annual average PM<sub>2.5</sub> pollution is greater than 50 µg/m³.
-But, only 10.6 percent (7 PM<sub>2.5</sub>
+But, only 6.9 percent (4 PM<sub>2.5</sub>
-    specific studies) of the total studies, have been performed in these highly polluted parts of the world.
-These highly polluted areas are areas where the average PM<sub>2.5</sub> pollution is at least 10 times the WHO PM<sub>2.5</sub> safe guideline of 5 µg/m³.
+    specific studies) of the total PM<sub>2.5</sub> studies, have been performed in these highly polluted parts of the world.
+These highly polluted areas are areas where the average PM<sub>2.5</sub>
+    pollution is at least 10 times the WHO PM<sub>2.5</sub> safe guideline of 5 µg/m³.

 -   Approximately 5.5 percent of the world population (420.4 million people) live in the most severely polluted parts of the world, where annual average PM<sub>2.5</sub> pollution is upwards of 75 µg/m³ (at least 15 times the WHO safe guideline).
-In these most severely polluted parts of the world, 2 AQ epi studies have been performed .
+In these most severely polluted parts of the world, 0 PM<sub>2.5</sub> AQ epi studies have been performed .

--   Most of the AQ epi studies (75.8 percent of the total, or 50 studies) performed so far, are concentrated in areas where the average PM<sub>2.5</sub> concentration is in the 0-25 µg/m³ range.
+-   Most of the PM<sub>2.5</sub> AQ epi studies (75.9 percent of the total number of PM<sub>2.5</sub> studies, or 44 studies) performed so far, are concentrated in areas where the average PM<sub>2.5</sub>
+    concentration is in the 0-25 µg/m³ range.
 People living in these areas (59.2 percent of the world population) are breathing air that is much less polluted relative to the people living in the most polluted parts of the world (as seen above).
 But, even in the 0-25 µg/m³ bucket, anyone living above 5 µg/m³, is out of compliance with the WHO PM<sub>2.5</sub> guideline.

--   Note: In making the above 2 graphs, multiple countries of a pooled study are counted as separate studies.